Chapter IV

 The Institutional Path

-The institutional path appears elegant: delegate trust evaluation to AI platforms, let them aggregate signals from billions of sources.
+The institutional path appears elegant: delegate trust evaluation to AI platforms, let them aggregate signals from billions of sources (e.g., curate training data, RLHF data).
 But this recreates the architecture NSAI was designed to escape.
 If users delegate trust evaluation to Google or OpenAI, those institutions decide which sources are trustworthy.
 Control has not been distributed; it has been relocated.
 Central institutions cannot deliver ABC by definition.

 Consider data owners.
-As Chapter 2 documented, 6+ orders of magnitude of data remains siloed because data owners do not trust institutional intermediaries with their information.
+As Chapter 2 documented, 6+ orders of magnitude of data remains siloed because data owners do not trust institutional intermediaries with their information (Grybauskas 2023; O'Brien 2025; Grynbaum and Mac 2023; Youssef et al., 2023).
 This resistance is rational.
-Data owners are one of millions; the institution has no particular stake in protecting any single owner's interests.
-Without mutual stakes, data owners have no mechanism to hold institutions accountable, only the hope that the institution will behave well.
+Data owners are each one of millions; the institution has no particular stake in protecting any single owner's interests.
+Without mutual stakes, data owners have no mechanism to hold institutions accountable, only the hope that the institution will behave well (often in the face of evidence they will not, e.g. privacy and copyright violations).

 Consider governments.
-The company Klout processed forty-five billion social interactions daily to score 750 million users, attracted $200 million in acquisition value, and served over two thousand business partners.
-Western society shut it down anyway... the day GDPR took effect.
+The company Klout processed forty-five billion social interactions daily to score 750 million users (Rao et al., 2015), attracted $200 million in acquisition value, and served over two thousand business partners (Fortune 2014).
+Western society shut it down anyway... the day GDPR took effect (Oremus 2018).
 Privacy regulation made Klout's level of trust evaluation illegal by making its level of surveillance illegal.
-Yet, GDPR is not a local legislation targeted at specific companies like Klout, it is a European wide paradigm shift in privacy expectations, inspiring similar legislation around the world.
+Yet, GDPR is not a local legislation targeted a specific companies like Klout, it is a European wide paradigm shift in privacy expectations, inspiring a wave of similar legislation around the world (Simmons 2022).

 Or consider accountability generally within western society.
-General trust evaluation at scale requires significant surveillance and likely a significant power imbalance between the surveiller and surveilled.
+General trust evaluation at scale requires significant surveillance and likely a significant power imbalance between the surveil-er and surveilled.
 Yet, democratic values prohibit comprehensive surveillance.
 There is no policy that satisfies both constraints, or a widely deployed technology that circumvents them.
-Caught between these imperatives, Western societies pay the costs of both while achieving the full benefits of neither.
+Caught between these imperatives, western societies pay the costs of both while achieving the full benefits of neither.

 The result is visible in current online infrastructure.
-A handful of social media platforms observe approximately 8.5% of all waking human experience on earth... four trillion hours annually.
-This is surveillance at civilizational scale, yet the online trust verification problem remains woefully unsolved: half of web traffic is bots, up to 30% of online reviews remain fraudulent, and state actors operate troll factories at scale.
+A handful of social media platforms observe and manage approximately 8.5% of all waking human experience on earth... four trillion hours annually (Hootsuite 2024).2 This is surveillance at civilizational scale, yet the online trust verification problem remains woefully unsolved: half of web traffic is bots (Imperva 2024), up to 30% of online reviews remain fraudulent (D'Onfro 2013; Cross 2022), and state actors operate troll factories at scale (Foreign, Commonwealth & Development Office 2022).
+Western platforms cannot even reliably verify that people online are human, let alone whether they are trustworthy sources of information on specific topics.

 The Individual Path

-But individual delegation cannot reach the scale that competitive AI platforms require.
+But individual delegation cannot directly reach the scale that competitive AI platforms require.
 The Dunbar limit applies to delegated relationships as surely as direct ones.
-If each friend evaluates within their limit of 150, and you have 150 friends, your network reaches at most 22,500 sources, at best 2+ orders of magnitude short of the millions of sources that competitive AI systems require.
+If each friend evaluates within their limit of 150, and you have 150 friends, your network reaches at most 22,500 sources (assuming no mutual friends among them), at best 2+ orders of magnitude short of the millions of sources that competitive AI systems require.

 Taken together, institutions fail because they struggle to secure a public mandate for sufficient surveillance, and because they cannot sustain mutual stakes at scale.
 Individuals preserve mutual stakes but cannot reach AI-level scale.
-Both paths appear closed.
+Both paths appear closed, but notice that the failures now share a common structure: somewhere in the path, the ratio of connections (scale) to accountability (surveillance and mutual stakes) breaks down.
+Let us consider this more closely.

 Third Why (Root Cause): The Branching Problem